bowman2001/perplexdoc/content/doc/shortcode/figure/index.md

 This size could take up 2 times of the main text width but is oversized on this documentation page.
 If there is a long table of contents included on a page and a figure with this size, the TOC may overlap the image in every possible scrolling position.
 Therefore, this size doesn’t get bigger than large figures on documentation pages.

 {{< figure xlarge >}}
 The size of an extra large image will only show in blog and article pages.
-Extra-large would be oversized on a documentation page, because the sidebar navigation blocks the left margin.
+It’s treated here like a large image, because the sidebar occupies the left margin.
 {{< /figure >}}

 ### Layout on blog and article pages

-The layout of some figures is different on blog and article pages, because we can also use the left margin there. (see [figure posting]({{< relref "blog/figure" >}}))
+The layout of some figures is different on pages without a sidebar, because they can use the left margin there. (see [figure posting]({{< relref "blog/images/figure" >}})) for example.